RedisGears/gears-cli/README.md

   --port INTEGER            Redis port to connect to --user TEXT               Redis acl user
+  --password TEXT           Redis password
+  --ssl BOOLEAN             Use ssl
-  --password TEXT           Redis password --ssl-password TEXT  Passphrase for ssl key --ssl-keyfile TEXT   Path to ssl key file --ssl-certfile TEXT  Path to ssl certificate file --ssl-ca-certs TEXT  Path to ssl ca certificate file --requirements-path TEXT  Path of requirements directory containing
+  --ssl-password TEXT       Passphrase for ssl key --ssl-keyfile TEXT        Path to ssl key file --ssl-certfile TEXT       Path to ssl certificate file --ssl-ca-certs TEXT       Path to ssl ca certificate file --ssl-verify-ca BOOLEAN   Whether or not to us CA to verify certs --requirements-path TEXT  Path of requirements directory containing
                             requirements zip files, could also be a zip file contains more requirements zip files